Cambodia Travel Diaries

 A late night at the boxing match meant we missed out on exploring the city and highlighted the fact we simply had not given ourselves enough time to really get under Cambodia’s skin.
 We thought 5 days would be enough, in hindsight 2 weeks would have been better!

 Our journey from Phnom Penh to Siem Reap was a long one.
-After leaving the city we traveller for mile after mile through the dry Cambodian countryside.
-The ground cracked from lack of water, the sun beating off the grassless expanses, the houses on stilts hinting at a different season that we weren’t seeing.
+After leaving the city we travelled for mile after mile through the dry Cambodian countryside.
+The ground was cracked from lack of water, the sun bearing down on the grassless expanse, the houses on stilts hinting at a different season that we weren’t seeing.
 During the wet season Cambodia is prone to heavy rain and flooding which is why all homes are built on stilts.
 During the dry season, when we were there, the underside of the house becomes a multipurpose space, somewhere to dry clothes, relax on a hammock, raise animals.

 Peeking into the homes as we sped past I was once again reminded at how lucky we are to have all the things we take for granted.
 There was little more than 4 walls and a roof to these homes, many no larger than our sitting room yet they were the living quarters for families of 6-10 members.
 Large windows (and lots of them) encouraged air flow during the stifling hot months although many families had moved downstairs, into the open air where the shadow of the house offered some shelter from the scorching sun.

 Arriving at our posh hotel after leaving such deprivation made me feel embarrassed that we were being quite so lavish.
 It wasn’t that we’d purposefully booked the equivalent of a 5* hotel (it was only £40 a night after all), it just happened to be in budget and have good reviews.
-Had a realised we were going to get quite so much for our money I would have spent less, but as we were there we made the most of the pool, spa, gym but actually most importantly free water!
+Had I realised we were going to get quite so much for our money I would have spent less, but as we were there we made the most of the pool, spa and gym.
+But most importantly, the free water!

 One thing I would like to change about travel in developing countries is the availability of filtered water without the need to add 3-4 plastic bottles a day each to the environment.
-We came across one hotel throughout our travels (Phong Nha Farmstay) that allowed us to fill our bottles of water up saving during our stay with the landfills 18 large plastic bottles.
+We came across one hotel throughout our travels (Phong Nha Farmstay) that allowed us to fill our bottles of water, thus saving during our 3 night stay 18 large plastic bottles from ending up in landfill!
 Others, such as this one, provided us with cold filtered glasses of water whenever we sat by the pool, which was definitely appreciated but in reality didn’t serve to reduce the problem by any more than 1 bottle across 3 days.

 That night we wondered into town to highly acclaimed Pub Street.
-A quick look around at the overpriced westernised venues was enough to highlight this wasn’t our scenes.
+A quick look round at the overpriced westernised venues was enough to highlight this wasn’t our scene.
 Instead we set off down the dark streets to a residential area where we found a really great BBQ restaurant.
-Steak and bear for $4 each, you can’t complain at that!
+Steak and beer for $4 each, you can’t complain at that!